the-drunk-coder/megra/Tutorial/00_Installation.md

 - `(ql:quickload "closer-mop")`
 - `(ql:quickload "cm-incudine")` (**ACCEPT** all errors on osX)

 Fire up SuperCollider (or scide) and load the synthdefs found in `megra-supercollider-synths.scd`.
+Remove the Synthdefs that don't work, as you most likely won't have the `SimpleAmbiPan` Ugen (ask me if you want it ...).

 Now, boot SCSynth (and JACK on linux), open the file `megra-playground.megra`, start Megra (`C-c m` ... again, **ACCEPT** all errors on osX) and evaluate the first expression